-ReliableOn very cold winter days, it's not unusual for Old Faithful toss snow or ice high into into the sky during an eruption.
+ReliableOn very cold winter days, it's not unusual for Old Faithful to toss snow and/or ice high into sky during an eruption.

 Whenever I'm in Yellowstone in the winter I can almost hear Andy Williams crooning his signature song - at least the first line of it.
 That's exactly how I feel about the park this time of year.

 Snow is piled high and the thermal features are even more dramatic in frigid temperatures.
 Beautiful hoarfrost clings to vegetation, ghost trees are caked in white, and wildlife is easier to see.

 In winter, the place feels almost - gloriously - empty.
 Lodging in West Yellowstone can be secured for a fraction of what it costs during the summer months, and most of the time you can book on short notice.
 What's not to like?